vbrosch/ml-classifiers/README.md

 # ml-classifiers
-Just some python sample implementations for popular ml-learning classifiers and components
+Just some python sample implementations for popular ml-learning classifiers and tasks